-For each desired state, we minimized the figure of merit in Eq.~\eqref{FOM_def} over the parameters $\{c^{(l)}_{m},s^{(l)}_{m}\:|\:m=0,\dots,M-1;\:l=0,\dots,L-1\}$, for the varying total duration $T$ of the pulse.
-For each target state, the total evolution time $T$ is varied in small steps starting from an initial value, for which a high target-state fidelity cannot be achieved, until a high-fidelity realization of the desired target state becomes possible; the shortest time $T$ for which a realization of the desired state within the assumed fidelity threshold ($1-\mathcal{F}_{t=T}< 10^{-3}$) is possible is then identified with the shortest possible state-preparation time $T_{\textrm{min}}$.
+For every target state, we minimized the figure of merit in Eq.~\eqref{FOM_def} over the parameters $\{c^{(l)}_{m},s^{(l)}_{m}\:|\:m=0,\dots,M-1;\:l=0,\dots,L-1\}$, for the varying total duration $T$ of the pulse.
+In each case, the total evolution time $T$ is varied in small steps starting from an initial value -- for which a high target-state fidelity cannot be achieved -- until a high-fidelity realization of the desired target state becomes possible; the shortest time $T$ for which a realization of the desired state within the assumed fidelity threshold ($1-\mathcal{F}_{t=T}< 10^{-3}$) is possible is then identified with the shortest possible state-preparation time $T_{\textrm{min}}$.

 The results we obtained in the investigated examples of Dicke states, both for the genuine Dicke states ($a\geq 2$) and in the special case of $W$ states ($a=1$), are illustrated in Fig.~\ref{fig:ResultsOverview}.
-In particular, Fig. ~\ref{fig:ResultsOverview}(a) contains the obtained shortest times $T_{\textrm{min}}$ required to realize particular Dicke states; these times are in the range between around $J^{-1}$ (for the three-qubit $W$ state) and around $10\:J^{-1}$ (for the nine-qubit $W$ state).
-At the same time, Fig. ~\ref{fig:ResultsOverview}(b) depicts the target-state infidelities achieved for $T=T_{\textrm{min}}$ in the numerical optimization process; as can be inferred from the plot, these infidelities are mostly between $10^{-3}$ and $10^{-4}$.
+In particular, Fig. ~\ref{fig:ResultsOverview}(a) shows the obtained times $T_{\textrm{min}}$ required to realize particular Dicke states; these times are in the range between around $J^{-1}$ (for the three-qubit $W$ state) and $10\:J^{-1}$ (for the nine-qubit $W$ state).
+At the same time, Fig. ~\ref{fig:ResultsOverview}(b) depicts the target-state infidelities achieved for $T=T_{\textrm{min}}$ in the numerical optimization process; these infidelities are mostly between $10^{-3}$ and $10^{-4}$.